sxfinkel/lswebhomework3/README.md

 ```

-My name is:
+My name is: Susan Barrows

-I like to:
+I like to: cook, run, and read historical novels

-I'm learning:
+I'm learning: Front end web development and Ruby on Rails

 ```